ghianciulu/octopus_italy/custom_components/octopus_germany/README.md

 The integration is configured via the Home Assistant UI:

 1. Navigate to **Settings** > **Devices & Services**
-2. Click **+ ADD INTEGRATION** and search for "Octopus Germany"
+2. Click **+ ADD INTEGRATION** and search for "Octopus Italy"
-3. Enter your Octopus Energy Germany email and password
+3. Enter your Octopus Energy italy email and password
 4. The integration will automatically fetch your account number and set up the entities

 ## Entities